Luiggi370z/react-starter-kit/README.md

 So basically, what you have here is a reactjs starter project created with `create-react-app` and essential configurations to start a clean and fast ReactJS App:

 - Routing (ReactJs Router).
-- Store Management (Redux).
+- Store Management (Redux / Modules).
 - Unit testing (jest/enzyme).
+- Coverage tests.
 - Lint and formatting (ESLint + Airbnb + Prettier).
 - Date-fns (datetime library - functional approach https://date-fns.org/).
-- Solid and recommended file structure (supports dumb and smart components).
+- Solid and recommended file structure (supports containers, dumb and smart components).
-- Configuration files by environment.
+- Configuration files.
 - Custom scripts.
+- Examples for CSS Modules, SaSS or Styled Components.

 So feel free to fork and enjoy it 😃.